timkayhou/timkayhou/README.md

 - 👀 I’m interested in animate.
 - 🌱 I’m currently learning C#.
 - 💞️ I’m looking to collaborate on GitHub.
-- 📫 You can contact me via email timkayhou@gmail.co.
+- 📫 You can contact me via email timkayhou@gmail.com.

 <!---
 timkayhou/timkayhou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.